incountry/sdk-nodejs/README.md

 }: FindResult
 ```

-### Find one record matching filter
+### Find one record matching a filter

-If you need to find the first record matching filter, you can use the `findOne` method.
+If you need to find only one of the records matching a specific filter, you can use the `findOne` method.
-If record not found, it will return `null`.
+If a record is not found, it returns `null`.

 ```typescript
 type FindOneResult = {